cahue129/COMP_232_CI_LISP/instructions/task_1.md

 	* return type is the type of the minimum operand
 	* if given no operands, throws an error

 Unary functions take 1 operand, binary take 2 operands, and *n*-ary take any number of operands.
-Functions which are given too few operands should throw errors (see `yyerror` in **ciLisp.c** and **ciLisp.h**).
-Functions which are given too many operands should print a warning stating that the extra operands were ignored, and only use the required number of operands in calculation.
+Functions which are given too few operands should throw errors (see `yyerror` in [ciLisp.c](../src/ciLisp.c) and [ciLisp.h](../src/ciLisp.h)).
+Functions which are given too many operands should print a warning stating that the extra operands were ignored (see `printWarning` in [ciLisp.c](../src/ciLisp.c), and only use the required number of operands in calculation.
 Whenever an error is thrown, the function which threw it should return an integer with value `NAN` (short for "not a number").

 Check out the `math` library (open the console and type `man math` to get its documentation) before starting these implementations.
 Note that many of the `math` library functions don't quite work how we want them to (for instance, `math`'s `remainder` can return a negative value, and our implementation needs to deal with that).

 ## DISPLAYING VALUES

 In order to see our outputs, it is necessary to define a function to print **RET_VAL** data.
-You will need to complete the `printRetVal` function in **ciLisp.c** to this end.
+You will need to complete the `printRetVal` function in [ciLisp.c](../src/ciLisp.c) to this end.
 Check the sample runs below to see how outputs should be formatted.

 ## <a name="sample-runs"></a>SAMLPLE RUNS